‘SNL' Takes On Trump Impeachment as Regina King Hosts

 After admitting she was nervous to be hosting, King was joined on stage by cast member Kenan Thompson, who provided some over-the-top hype for the host.

-On the same night Trump was acquitted of a 2nd impeachment by the U.S. Senate, “Weekend Update” hosts Colin Jost and Michael Che had their say.
+On the same night Trump was acquitted a second time by the U.S. Senate, “Weekend Update” hosts Colin Jost and Michael Che had their say.

 “If you’re going to impeach a President for anything, don’t you think it’s sending a mob to kill the Vice President?” asked Jost.
 “I feel bad for Pence, 43 of his work friends were like ‘Oh come on Mike, they only tried to hang you, stop being such a drama queen!’”